 Most of Institute Sarita’s students are women in their 40′s, says Sarah Ho.
 Parents of these women suffered a great deal under late Chinese leader Mao Zedong, while their children grow up in a different Chinese culture exposed to Western concepts.
 And they are caught in a constantly changing culture, added Ho.

-Participants who easily spend three times the amount to buy their furs or jewelry, price tag to acquire such knowledge as wine appreciation, elite sports such as golf and riding, English tea service, floral art and table decorating is trivial, Ho said.
+Participants who easily spend three times the amount to buy their furs or jewelry, the price tag to acquire such knowledge as wine appreciation, elite sports such as golf and riding, English tea service, floral art, and table decorating is trivial, Ho said.

 Students also learn to keep their elbows close to the body and how close to stand to other.
 “Personal space is something new in China,” Ho says.